 The first map that is integrated into a full manuscript of Chinese Medicine dates from 1601 (discovered by Dr. Paul Unshuld from Berlin) and the first instructions of facial diagnostics (color, Shen) can be found in the book Nei Jing – Basic Questions of Internal Medicine from the Yellow Emperor (Huang Ti), 2698-2599 BC.

-I am fully educated in facial diagnosis by the Chinese-American professor Lillian Pearl Bridges from Seattle, USA who is the world’s leading expert in Face Reading in Chinese Medicine and trained by her face reading grandmother Mary Chen Lowe since the age of five years.
-For my acupuncture treatment I do combine the face reading in addition to the wrist and tong diagnoses and also give face readings to help you find your path in life.
+I am fully educated in facial diagnosis by the Chinese-American professor Lillian Pearl Bridges from Seattle, USA who is the world’s leading expert in Face Reading and Diagnosis in Chinese Medicine and trained by her face reading grandmother Mary Chen Lowe since the age of five years.
+For my acupuncture treatment I do combine the face reading in addition to the wrist and tong diagnoses and also give face readings to help you find your path in life (Golden Path or Ming = destiny).
 A face reading can make very clear what you are supposed to do in your life and how to use your capacities in the best way!

 Since 2009 I have intensively studied with Lillian.
 During conferences in San Diego, London and Aarhus.
 I have had private lessons with Lillian in Seattle and together with her I have reviewed patients in my practice.
 I also organized seminars for Lillian with the Golden Needle TCM College – of which I was one of the directors.
 Besides that I have made 230 photos for Lillian’s book Face Reading in Chinese Medicine – Second Edition published by Elsevier (2012).
 In 2013 I have finished her Master Face Reading Certification Program in Los Angeles and San Diego and followed the online Master Face Reading Mentorship Program in 2020.